sobjornstad/rppas/docs/manual.md

 begins with searching through the entries.
 You can open the search screen by pressing 's' on the main screen.

-The search searches substrings, so "foo," "bar," "foobar," or even "oob" would match the entry "foobar".
+The search matches substrings, so "foo," "bar," "foobar," or even "oob" would match the entry "foobar".
 Searches are not case-sensitive.

 Once you've entered a search, you'll be shown a list of all matching entries,